rue-achil/my-debian-experience/README.md

-# my-debian-experience
+# my-arch-experience
-hello this just my exp on debian and config files wallpapers kinda stuff
+this is just my exp on arch and config files wallpapers kinda stuff